smartgeber Logo

 Benefits of Pumpkin for Kidney Health

-Research on pumpkin kidney health is limited, but some studies suggest that the antioxidants in pumpkin can support kidney function by reducing oxidative stress.
-However, more research is needed to draw definitive conclusions.
+Research on pumpkin kidney health is limited, but some studies suggest that the antioxidants in pumpkin may offer protective benefits.
+However, more research is needed to fully understand the relationship between pumpkin consumption and kidney health.

 Last updated 3 mins ago